 Non-Alcoholic Beer

 Non-alcoholic beer has gone from an afterthought to one of the fastest-growing categories in drinks.
-Modern NA brewers either brew full beer and gently remove the alcohol, or use specialized yeasts that never produce much in the first place — and the best results are genuinely hard to tell from the full-strength versions.
+Modern NA brewers either brew full beer and gently strip the alcohol out, or use specialized yeasts that never make much in the first place — and the best results are genuinely hard to tell from the full-strength versions.

 Non-Alcoholic Beer brands to know